Virgin announced today it is axing 3000 jobs as part of a major restructure.

 A redundancy is also non-genuine if the employer fails to consult with the worker under the terms of the award or agreement.

-Finally, a redundancy is also non-genuine if the employer could have given the worker another job within the business.
+Finally, a redundancy is non-genuine if the employer could have given the worker another job within the business.

 Workers sacked through a non-genuine redundancy are eligible to make an unfair dismissal claim.